jolocom/jolocom-lib/docs/interactionFlows.rst

 What next?
 ###########

-Now that we understand the reasoning behind the credential request and offer flows, it's time to test them out in action!
+With the reasoning behind the credential request and response flows unpacked, it's time to put it all to the test!
-Head to the next section to learn how to set up your own service so it can interact with Jolocom identities.
+Head to the next section to learn how to set up your own service for interacting with Jolocom identities.